JCCLaude/IoT-Blockchain/README.md

 ## TODO
 - [x] Create blockchain
-- [x] Send data from client to blockchain
+- [x] Send data from IoT client to blockchain
 - [ ] Set up webserver and connect it to blockchain
+- [ ] Set up database